bigbrett/cs258-project/README.md

 	`.cryptodev/` : source code for cryptodev api for reference `.zybo_linux/` : the source for the linux kernel with driver support for the magical hardware block that is beyond the scope of this class

 Note: requires *Vivado Design Suite 2016.4* and a Linux distribution.
 Has been tested with the Xilinx fork of the linux kernel, which can be found at https://github.com/Xilinx/linux-xlnx, and the Xilinx fork of U-boot which can be found at https://github.com/Xilinx/u-boot-xlnx.
 However, for testing I used the Digilent (licenced Xilinx silicon partner) forks of the respective Xilinx repos, as they offer board-level support.
 However, for the sake of compiling and running on an emulation layer, the precise source shouldn't matter, and could even use the mainline kernel release.

 All setup instructions largely followed from this lovely tutorial: http://www.dbrss.org/zybo/tutorial4.html

+I should note that the general layout of this project, as well as TON of code used came from Lauri Võsandi's project on AES hardware accelerators.
+This project purely modified his code to work with my IP block, and simplified the driver a bit to only care about aes_cbc cyphers.
+In fact, I even retrospectively made some changes to my hardware IP block based on the work that he did, as it exposed me to bus transfer issues I had not though of yet.
+I do not claim to have originated these ideas, or a large ammount of code featured in this project.
+We all stand on the shoulders of giants!

+The original exposé on Lauri's project can be found on his blog: https://lauri.võsandi.com/tub/aep/applied-embedded-systems-project.html

 Setup
 =========================